CS5500-24Fall-Group5/calc-sheet-analysis/submissions/CALC-SHEET.md

 * `LoginPageComponent` receives `spreadSheetClient` as a prop to handle user interactions and backend communication related to authentication and document access.

 * `SpreadSheet` component receives `documentName` and `spreadSheetClient` as props to manage the specific document and backend communication.
+Communicate with the spreadsheet server through the `spreadSheetClient` instance and provide an error handling callback function `displayErrorMessage`.

 ## `LoginPageComponent` Analysis